MaxKarel/neural_networks_movielens/docs/proposal.md

 ## High-Level Solution Proposal

-We have identified two approaches to finding reommended movies for users:
+We have identified two approaches to finding recommended movies for users:

 * Like minded users
 * Similar tags